navapbc/template-infra/app/README.md

 ### Jest i18n

-We are using [i18next](https://www.i18next.com/) and [react-i18next](https://github.com/i18next/react-i18next) for jest internationalization.
-Configuration is located in `jest-i18next.ts`.
+Internationalization is setup for tests in `jest-i18next.ts`.
 To add a language:

 1. Edit `jest-i18next.ts`, import the language file, and edit the `resources` object.